Divisiones Regionales de Fútbol in the Valencian Community

-Regional Preferente
+Lliga Comunitat

 The Lliga Comunitat FFCV is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the sixth level of Spanish football with teams five promotions away from the top division.
 Teams from this league progress into the Tercera División RFEF Group 6.
 The participating teams are based in the Valencian Community.

 Until 2023/24

 From 1970 until the 2022/2023 the league was called the Regional Preferente de la Comunitat Valenciana.
 It consisted of four regional groups of 18 teams each.
 Group 1 consisted of teams in the province of Castellon and the northern part of Valencia province, Group 2 teams in the city of Valencia and surrounding satellite towns, Group 3 teams in the south of Valencia province and north of Alicante province and Group 4 teams the rest of Alicante province.
 During the COVID-19 pandemic the number of groups were increased to six for the 2020/21 season and five for the 2021/22 season.